lure0xaos/SugarMelt/README.md

 - support more HTML games and game engines
   (What a pity some of them requires patching, that's not this extension is intended to do)
 - removal and creation feature (in development)
+- correct sorting when new variables are discovered

 ## Latest changes

+- 14.03.2024 23:00 - v.3.0.3.2: (experimental) Russian translation added
+- 13.03.2024 23:00 - v.3.0.3.1: Some bugs fixed (Broken images, highlighting and filtering regression)
-- 04.03.2024 15:00 - README and naming updated, added LICENSE, submitted to Google Store
+- 04.03.2024 15:00 - v.3.0.3: README and naming updated, added LICENSE, submitted to Google Store
 - 29.02.2024 23:00 - new beta: auto update structure, support of Date & Map types
 - 04.04.2023 22:00 - hanging issues fixed (less computations, less cycles)